Senegal - Country Commercial Guide

 Local Professional Services

-The Economic/Commercial Section of the U.S. Embassy in Dakar maintains a list of attorneys, notaries, and tax accountants available upon request at. dakareconomicsection@state.gov
+The Economic/Commercial Section of the U.S. Embassy in Dakar maintains a list of attorneys, notaries, and tax accountants available upon request at DakarEcon-Com@state.gov.

 Business Associations

 Senegal has a few business associations representing the interests of their mainly private sector members who voice and advocate the concerns of their members during national consultations with the government.
-The Presidential Investors Council is a forum where local business associations and foreign investors hold investment climate-related open discussions with the President of Senegal and his ministers.
+The Presidential Investors Council is an example of a forum where local business associations and foreign investors hold investment climate-related open discussions with the President of Senegal and his ministers.

 American Chamber of Commerce (AMCHAM)